-The feature vector from the error map consists of histograms of local spatial regions [39].
+Feature vector from the error map consists of histograms of local spatial regions [39].
 The error map is divided into 3×3 cells, where each cell is of size 20×20 blocks.
-Histogram of the error map in each cell is computed in 21 bins in the range [0, 1], and the histograms from all the nine cells result in a 189-dimensional feature vector.
+Histogram of the error map in each cell is computed in 21 bins in the range [0,1], and the histograms from all the 9 cells result in a 189dimensional feature vector.